 Not much to say here but if you like the Go Pro range of cameras, you will love the Go Pro HD Hero 4 black edition.
 Read the full review here:

 Best memory card for the Go Pro HD Hero 4

-I have had a couple of older cards, even though they are super fast for HD work, fail on me and stop recording during a flight whilst filming in 40K at 30fps.
+I have had a couple of older cards (even though they are super fast for HD work) fail on me.
+They stopped recording during a flight whilst filming in 40K at 30fps.
 This is something I simply cannot have during a commercial shoot.

-I looked long and hard for the fastest MicroSD card I could find and the following is what I came up with (and bought) to use with the Go Pro HD Hero 4.
+I looked long and hard for the fastest MicroSD card I could find.
+The following is what I bought to use with the Go Pro HD Hero 4.
 It was used in the new aerial footage of Weymouth in Dorset above.

 The write speed is what you need to look at.